JKolios/minecraft-ondemand-terraform/README.md

 Your `sns_notification_email` should have received a confirmation email from AWS.
 Follow the link in it to enable email notifications.

-If everything worked correctly, trying to resolve `minecraft.DOMAIN_NAME` should start the server.
+If everything worked correctly, trying to resolve `minecraft.${DOMAIN_NAME}` should start the server.
 This might take 5-10 minutes on the first run.
-The server should then be reachable at `minecraft.DOMAIN_NAME`.
+The server should then be reachable at `minecraft.${DOMAIN_NAME}`.

 ## Caveats